Lay the groundwork before inviting applicationsOriginally published: June 2017 | Last reviewed: May 2018

-In the U.K., "intern" isn't a legal term.
-For most organizations, an intern is legally classed as either employee or volunteer.
+In the UK, "intern" isn't a legal term.
+For most organisations, an intern is legally classed as either employee or volunteer.
 That has implications for the intern's rights, and for the expectations an employer can place on the intern.

 For example, a volunteer's work hours must be agreed to based on availability.
 The employer can't require the volunteer to start work at a certain time or require the volunteer to give notice.
 Doing so may classify the volunteer in legal terms as an employee, making him or her eligible for rights such as the minimum wage and holiday pay.